-Step 4 - First-year students will be sent a financial aid information packet approximately 7-10 days prior to the student's S.O.A.R.
+Step 4 - First-year students will be sent an email approximately 7-10 days prior to the student's S.O.A.R.
 (Student Orientation And Registration) Day.
-The packet will contain materials and information to be completed and returned on or before your scheduled S.O.A.R. day.
+A checklist will contain directions and information to be completed and returned on or before your scheduled S.O.A.R. day.

 Step 5 - Apply for other aid from your high school, church, civic organizations, clubs, or other sources.
 Notify the Financial Aid Office of all additional scholarships you receive.

 Most financial aid funds come from the federal government, the State of Iowa, Wartburg College and private donors.
 Each aid program has specific eligibility requirements.
 In general, all students must meet the following requirements to receive financial assistance through Wartburg College.

 basis-a minimum of three course credits each fall term and winter

 • Be a U.S. citizen or eligible non-citizen for federal assistance.